Campaign ideas and inspiration

 Please make sure you get permission from the right people before setting anything up.
 And don’t forget to pay for a ticket if it’s not a free car park.

-HERE ARE SOME TOP TIPS FOR HOW YOU COULD RUN A SIMILAR STUNT IN YOUR TOWN:
+HERE ARE SOME TOP TIPS FOR HOW YOU COULD RUN A STUNT OR STALL IN YOUR TOWN:

 Think about where might be good to do it – a public square or open space in the town centre that is well known is ideal.
 Make sure to tie in results of any air pollution monitoring you’ve done.